MicrosoftDocs/azure-reference-other/stream-analytics-docs/over-azure-stream-analytics.md

 Specifies the boolean condition for the rows to be included in the group.

+## General Remarks

+Applying an aggregate or analytic function with OVER on the result set of a [windowing function](windowing-azure-stream-analytics.md) may produce unexpected results.
+Windowing functions alter the timestamp of events, as every window operation outputs event at the end of the window.
+The current timestamp of an event can be accessed with [system.timestamp()](system-timestamp-stream-analytics), after a window operation it will differ from the original event time attribute.

 ## Examples

 Compute the average temperature over the last 5 minutes, per sensor: